Aethylred/puppet-gitlab/README.md

 * *allow_sso* If set to true, this will allow GitLab to create users from SSO/OmniAuth logins.
 The default is false.
 * *block_auto_create* If set to true, users created by SSO/OmniAuth logins will need to be approved by an administrator before they can do anything.
 The default is true.
 * *shibboleth* If sets to true this configures GitLab to use the Shibboleth OmniAuth provider.
 See the section on [Shibboleth](#Shibboleth) for details.
+* *signup_enabled* If set to `true` this will allow users to create new accounts via the login screen, otherwise all accounts must be created by the site Administrators.
+The default is `false`.
+* *signin_enabled* If set to `false` this will require users to use one of the OmniAuth providers instead of being able to log in with a username and password.
+The default is `true`. **NOTE**: this needs to be `true` to log in with the default administrator account and do the initial set up of the Gitlab application and to appoint new administrators.
+* *time_zone* This sets the time zone that the Gitlab application runs in, dates and time will be displayed relative to this time zone.
+Run "rake -D time" for a list of tasks for finding time zone names.
+The default is undefined, which will use the UTC.

 #### Using the OmniAuth parameter